 The way you approach the process of an endeavour has an impact on the outcome.

-Fran discovered the uncomfortable reality of trying to find work you love by following a path you hate: it's like trying to find the love of your life by hanging out with your least favourite people.
+Trying to find work you love by following a path you hate is like trying to find the love of your life by hanging out with your least favourite people.

-If you want to find work that feels great, then you need to do things that feel great.
+So if you want to find work that feels great, then you need to do things that feel great.
+And play, whatever form that takes for you, usually feels pretty great.

-3. Good ideas come from bad ideas (and 'serious' hates hiccups)
+Good ideas come from bad ideas (and weird ones, and unlikely ones)

 It might not be the first thing you associate with career change, but creativity is at the very core of making a shift into work you love.